andrew/ultimate-awesome/README.md

 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-macos-apps](https://github.com/guyzyl/awesome-macos-apps) - Curated list of awesome macOS apps.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.
-- [awesome-gtm-engineering](https://github.com/marketinguys/awesome-gtm-engineering) - A curated list of tools, libraries, frameworks, and resources for Go-To-Market (GTM) Engineering — the intersection of engineering and marketing, focused on growth, automation, attribution, analytics, and experimentation.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
 - [awesome-nutrient](https://github.com/pspdfkit/awesome-nutrient) - A collection of awesome things regarding Nutrient ecosystem.
 - [awesome-coldfusion](https://github.com/seancoyne/awesome-coldfusion) - A curated list of awesome ColdFusion frameworks, libraries and software.